 If you are dealing with the unfinished wood – most of the mold thrives well below the object’s surface, you require using a quick fix focusing on the penetration or depriving the mold’s existence.

 In advance way, you can use the commercial mold removal product – we recommend you get the one from the trusted manufacturer (read the instruction carefully and follow it thoroughly).

 For the borax solution, add a cup of borax into a gallon of water.
 Other tricky methods would be baking soda-detergent solution and bleach-detergent solution.

-The removal product from the manufacturer would be great to be picked.
+It will great to pick the removal product from the manufacturer .
 If you have baking soda and bleach at home, just add enough water and detergent.

-Speaking of the bleach, it’s found that the substance can’t kill the mold effectively – this reason is due to the chemical composition of which is arduous to absorb into the wood.
+Speaking of the bleach, it’s the substance can’t kill the mold effectively – this reason is due to the chemical composition of which is arduous to absorb into the wood.

 To tackle this type of matter, benefit the mold removal product with a surfactant.
 It’s an additive allowing the bleach cut down the roots of the mold.